 In addition, you will find a wide choice of accommodation from country houses to unique B&Bs and country pubs.
 Whether it is sailing, rock climbing, golfing, visiting historic houses and gardens, walking, cycling, bird watching, beachcombing or just enjoying a ploughmans lunch or cream tea, there is something for everyone to enjoy.

 Events throughout the year

-Please check the Wealden Do Sussex website and the local press for special events or contact the Community & Regeneration Team.
+Please check the Explore Wealden website and the local press for special events or contact the Community & Regeneration Team.